 All students, faculty and staff are welcome.

 End the week of tricks by treating campus to your creativity in a costume contest!
-Stop by Taylor Hall between 9 and 2 to have your photo taken, and you just might win one of the prizes for the top costumes!
+Stop by Taylor Hall between 9 and 3:30 to have your photo taken, and you just might win one of the prizes for top costume in one of five categories—Best Group/Duo, Funniest, Scariest, DIY, and Faculty!
 While you’re there, grab some candy and take a tour of the Haunted Hall of Humanities before the decorations come down.

 “Wow’ that’s an amazing costume,” was a common sentiment heard in Taylor Hall on Halloween.
 For the second year, the…